osmandapp/web/main/docs/user/map/map-context-menu.md

 You can find additional information about [Audio / Video notes](../plugins/audio-video-notes.md) in Details Menu and buttons (Delete, Play, Show) in Context menu.

-For Image notes in the Details Menu an image is displayed; when you tap the image it opens in the editor.
-There is information about the date and the time when note was made.
+For Image notes in the Details Menu, an image is displayed; when you tap the image, it opens in the editor.
+There is information about the date and the time when the note was made.
 In the Context menu, there are *Show* and *Delete* buttons to open an image in the editor or delete it.

 ## Actions